lnicola/blog/content/recovering-information-pdf-map.md

 <a href="/assets/lzsn-misalignment.webp" target="_blank"><img src="/assets/lzsn-misalignment-med.webp"></a>

-That's pretty awful, and it seems that our approach wass not quite right.
+That's pretty awful, and it seems that our approach was not quite right.
 In retrospect, this makes sense.
 The PDF had a correct georeference, but it doesn't necessarily transfer to the one we extracted, because we didn't take into account the position and scale of the image on the page.

 ## Georeferencing, again

-Unfortunately, not all is lost, as this must be a problem a lot of QGIS users must running into.
+Fortunately, not all is lost, as this must be a problem a lot of QGIS users must running into.
 Digitizing a map doesn't seem like such a rare use case, and I knew that QGIS has a feature that helps with this.
 What we'd like to do is pick some points on our image, find their pair in the original one, and let QGIS figure it out.
 In GIS-speak, these are called GCPs, for Ground Control Points.